jmacd/duckpond/README.md

 The template context includes the schema of the matching file.

 TODO: how to regularize the field name conventions used here?
 I.e., not all data will use Instrument.Parameter.Unit.
+Teach tera about hydrovu functions?

 ### Scribble